-This bill mandates the State Capitol Joint Management Commission to develop, adopt, and implement an environmental sustainability plan for the State House Capitol Complex.
-The plan must encompass various initiatives aimed at enhancing energy efficiency, conserving water, adhering to the Leadership in Energy and Environmental Design (LEED) standards, involving food services with a focus on local and sustainable products, and reducing carbon emissions.
-Additionally, the commission is required to establish performance measures to track the progress of the sustainability efforts and provide an annual report on the plan's implementation, which will be accessible to the public and posted on the websites of the Governor and the Legislature.
+This bill mandates the State Capitol Joint Management Commission to develop, adopt, and implement an environmental sustainability plan for the State House Complex.
+The plan must encompass various initiatives aimed at enhancing energy efficiency, conserving water, adhering to the Leadership in Energy and Environmental Design (LEED) standards, promoting the use of locally sourced food in food services, and reducing carbon emissions.
+Additionally, the commission is required to establish performance measures to track the progress of the sustainability efforts and provide an annual report on the plan's implementation, which will be accessible to the public and posted on the websites of the Governor and Legislature.

 Statutes affected: Introduced: 52:31-39, 52:31-40, 52:31-41